The Complete Guide to a Political Campaign Budget

 70% of your money on voter communication

-Many competitive campaigns are at parity when it comes to fundraising, and good budgeting can give you a real strategic advantage.
+Many competitive campaigns are at parity when it comes to fundraising, so good budgeting can give you a real strategic advantage.
 What you spend money on is as important as what you raise, and a good rule of thumb is to spend at least 70% of your total political campaign budget on communicating with voters.
-There’s always a debate of what constitutes “voter communications,” but it’s pretty clear what isn’t communicating with voters, i.e. staff costs, rent, office supplies, etc. Also, for the purpose of your budgeting, signs should really be considered visibility, not voter communication.
+There’s always a debate of what constitutes “voter communications,” but it’s pretty clear what isn’t communicating with voters, i.e., staff costs, rent, office supplies, etc. For the purpose of your budgeting, treat signs as visibility, not voter communication.

-The best way to reach voters is to dominate one communications medium at a minimum.
-This doesn’t necessarily mean that you have to spend more money on a medium than your opponent, what it means is that you need to spend enough money on one communications medium to achieve adequate saturation.
-Spreading your money across a lot of different mediums is a strategy that leads to an inadequate level of saturation to reach enough voters at a high enough frequency to make an impact.
+• Know your primary/dominant medium: The best way to reach voters is to dominate one communications medium at a minimum.
+This doesn’t necessarily mean that you have to outspend your opponent on that medium, what it means is that you need to spend enough money on one communications medium to achieve adequate saturation.
+Spreading your money too thin across a lot of different mediums is a strategy that leads to an inadequate level of saturation to reach enough voters at a high enough frequency to make an impact.

-Your secondary communications medium should complement your dominant medium.
-To figure out which secondary medium you should use, ask yourself: what is the next medium that best reaches your targeted audience?
+• Figure out a secondary medium: Your secondary communications medium should complement your dominant medium.
+To figure out which secondary medium you should use, ask yourself: What is the next medium that best reaches your targeted audience?
 Is it digital advertising layered on top of a strong direct mail program?
 Or is it direct mail layered on top of a strong TV buy?

 Where can I cut back?